Accepting Evolution Is More Important Than Understanding It

 So, what happens to apples when they’re dropped over water?
 Or in a ship during freefall?

-Laws: Laws describe behavior.
-They incorporate facts and hypotheses and show us what will happen in what circumstances.
-Importantly, laws involve mathematics and usually represent behavior in the form of an equation.
-The law of gravity calculates and describes precisely what happens to apples in different scenarios.
 Using laws, we were able to predict what would happen when Neil Armstrong walked on the moon even though it had never happened before.
 We created probes that travel through space and rovers that explore on Mars.
 We can design vessels that can withstand intense pressure of deepsea exploration.
 We place satellites in orbit, and we program those satellites to allow us to communicate via cell phones.
 Laws are tools that scientists use.

-Theory: Knowing what will happen to apples is one thing; explaining why they happen is another.
-Scientific theories are the explanations behind the behavior, and they encompass all related facts, hypotheses, and laws.
 The theory explaining why the law of gravity works the way it does is the Geometric Theory of Gravitation, also known as the Theory of General Relativity.
 It explains that mass bends space-time, and the greater the mass an object has, the more space-time bends around it.
 Like a bowling ball on a trampoline, other objects close by are drawn toward the center in a manner proportional to how much mass that bowling ball has.
 Since the theory of relativity was first proposed in 1915, it has explained anomalies in Mercury’s orbit, unified Newton’s laws with special relativity (what happens when objects are traveling at really high speeds), been supported by gravitational lensing (how objects with really high gravity bend light – for example, why light can’t escape a black hole), and been supported by “gravitational red-shifting” (when you move from an area of strong gravity to an area of weaker gravity, time starts moving faster resulting in a “red-shift” in light).

 A scientific theory isn’t just someone’s idea.
 Theories incorporate everything we know including simple observed facts, confirmed hypotheses, and well-established laws.
 Theories are incredibly well-supported.
 As we make new discoveries by testing new hypotheses, we add to the collective understanding of theories, but the knowledge that has formed its foundation is still present.
 When we say that “science is always changing,” it isn’t because the data we’ve gathered for centuries are suddenly invalid; it’s because we are constantly adding to our current level of knowledge, and we understand that tomorrow may reveal something new.

-So yes, evolution is a theory.
-But it is not “just” a theory.
 Evolution has as much explanatory power as any other theory, including the germ theory of disease, the theory of electricity, and atomic theory.
-Dismissing evolution because it is a “theory” is a semantic fallacy.

-When many people think of macroevolution, they envision a species morphing into another kind of species: a crocodile turning into a duck, for example.
-And because we have found no examples of real-life “crocoducks,” some people claim that there are no real “transitional fossils.”
-But this is erroneous – evolution would never predict anything like a “crocoduck.”
-Macroevolution does not occur as one species “turns into” another.
+Many people will more readily accept microevolution while rejecting macroevolution, often because they try to envision a creature morphing into another creature.
+Because we have found no examples of real-life “crocoducks,” some people claim that there are no real “transitional fossils.”
+But evolution would never predict anything like a “crocoduck.”

 Really, microevolution and macroevolution are essentially the same thing with a different time frame.
 It is logically impossible to accept one without the other.